Last Updated on May 25, 2021 by Bruce

 When you first connect a fish finder it will be showing all types of lines and shapes.
 Now the skill that is going to pay off is to interpret what these shapes and lines mean.
 We are going to go over some basics.

 The structure will appear as sudden changes on the bottom.
 Jagged edges may indicate rocks or wood.
 Fish relate to structure so hone in on these types of readings.
-Grass or vegetation will be long and stringy and may even look like a random shaped object with perforations in it.
+Grass or vegetation will be long and stringy and may even look like a randomly shaped object with perforations in it.